ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 These flexible configuration options are also available with the container-based, secure version of ClarityNLP.

-These instructions have been tested on these operating systems:
+The instructions below have been tested on:

 - MacOS 10.13 "High Sierra"
 - Ubuntu Linux 18.04 LTS "Bionic Beaver"

-Recent versions of MongoDB, PostgreSQL, and Solr are also assumed:
+Recent versions of MongoDB, PostgreSQL, and Solr are assumed:

 - MongoDB version 3.6 or greater
 - PostgreSQL version 10 or 11